buzzo/js-rest-crud/README.md

 # Usage

-The following commands will launch the tests with the individual browsers:
+The following commands will launch the tests with the **Firefox** browser:

     ./gradlew clean assemble

 Then:

-    ./gradlew chromeTest
-    ./gradlew firefoxTest
-    ./gradlew phantomJsTest
+    ./gradlew test

 Replace `./gradlew` with `gradlew.bat` in the above examples if you're on Windows.